- Professional Registration

 Having Chartered Environmentalists leading and making decisions helps to enhance public trust in environmental services and those responsible for environmental related decisions.

-•The Chartered Environmentalist registration is open to anyone able to demonstrate the required professional competences and commitment, set out in the CEnv standard.
+The Chartered Environmentalist registration is open to anyone able to demonstrate the required professional competences and commitment, set out in the Practice Direction booklet.
 Individuals generally develop these through a combination of education and work experience.

-•The application process for CEnv requires Masters level thinking which is demonstrated either through achievement of a relevant masters degree or through the submission of written work deemed to be at an equivalent level by the CEnv assessors.
+The application process for becoming a Chartered Environmentalist requires masters degree level thinking which is demonstrated either through achievement of a relevant masters degree or through the submission of written work deemed to be at an equivalent level by the registration assessors.